10 Myths About The ADA

 Myth #10: The ADA is only for people with disabilities.

-Fact: The Americans with Disabilities Act set out to protect people with disabilities but the law ended up benefitting everyone in the community.
+Fact: The Americans with Disabilities Act set out to protect people with disabilities but the law ended up benefiting everyone in the community.
 Click here to read a past article about how parents are positively impacted by the ADA.

 It is important to understand that the ADA is a complex law and there are many nuances to consider.
 It's always best to consult with a Certified Access Specialists (CASp) to determine the specific requirements that apply to your particular facility.
 Our CASp experts have evaluated nearly every type of building/site.
 Contact one of our accessibility specialists for a free consultation if you need assistance.